-If this option is set to Enabled, AMIBIOS waits for an <F1> key press before continuing.
+If this option is set to Enabled, AMIBIOS waits for the end user to press <F1> before continuing.
 If this option is set to Disabled, AMIBIOS continues the boot process without waiting for <F1> to be pressed.
 The settings are Enabled or Disabled.
-The Optimal and Fail - Safe default settings are Enabled.
+The Optimal and Fail-Safe default settings are Enabled.